pkmn/engine/src/lib/gen1/README.md

 [store values which are not normal effectiveness](https://github.com/pret/pokered/blob/master/data/types/type_matchups.asm) in 820 bits as 82× attacking type (`4`) + defending type (`4`) + non-Normal effectiveness (`2`).
 This would
-avoid having to do two memory lookups, but the second lookup should already be fast due to locality of reference meaning it will likely already be in the cache.
+avoid having to do two memory lookups at the cost of a longer time scannning, but the second lookup should already be fast due to locality of reference meaning it will likely already be in the cache.

 ## Layout

-The precise layout of the engine's data structures is important to those implementing driver code, as users must directly probe the engine's state through these structures (i.e. the pkmn engine does not produce an equivalent to Pokémon Showdown's `|request|` protocol message, this information must be gleaned through the `Battle` state).
+The precise layout of the engine's data structures is important to those implementing driver code, as clients must directly probe the engine's state through these structures (i.e. the pkmn engine does not produce an equivalent to Pokémon Showdown's `|request|` protocol message, this information must be gleaned through the `Battle` state).

 Documentation wire protocol used for logging traces when `-Dtrace` is enabled can be found in [PROTOCOL.md](../../../docs/PROTOCOL.md).